How to Design a SaaS Marketing Funnel That Skyrockets Sales

 1. Customer Reviews

 Customer reviews give your product social proof.
-This helps potential customers see that your product has worked for other people.
+This helps potential customers see your product has worked for other people.

 Toggl Track’s conversion page leverages the power of two different types of social proof.
 It places a customer testimonial and a review site rating on the sign-up form, reminding users they are making the right choice.